TradencyDev/WarpTest/README.md

 Contains the following fields (See Main concepts for more details on some field):
 - RequestID - Set internally, used to match Request to Response.
-- CacheHit - Set internally, indication if the response was returned from Navio cache.
+- CacheHit - Set internally, indication if the response was returned from KubeMQ cache.
 - Metadata - Mandatory.
 - Body - Mandatory.